amh312/Antimicrobial_utility/README.md

 ***Reproducing the study***

-To reproduce the study, all scripts above must be stored in the working directory.
+To reproduce the study, all csv files above must be stored in the working directory.
 The following scripts must then be run:

    1. **UF_packages&setup.R**
    2. **UF_cleaning.R**